If your disc won't load or play on your Xbox One console, try the solutions on this page.

-If your disc works on another Xbox One console, go to the following section, None of my discs play, or my disc isn't recognised when I insert it.
+If your disc works on another Xbox One console, go to the following section, None of my discs play, or my disc isn't recognized when I insert it.

-Solution 3: Make sure that the Blu-ray player app has installed successfully
+Solution 3: Make sure the Blu-ray player app has installed successfully

 See Supported regions and formats for Blu-ray and DVD movies on Xbox One for more information.

 Solution 5: Replace the game